mashu/LineageCollapse.jl/README.md

 ## Acknowledgments

 - This package was inspired by the need for standardized lineage collapsing in immune repertoire analysis.
-- We thank the AIRR Community for their efforts in standardizing immune repertoire data formats and analysis methods.
+- We thank the AIRR Community for their efforts in standardizing immune repertoire data formats.